sabifo4/Tutorial_MCMCtree/README.md

-# Timetree inference with PAML: a step-by-step tutorial
+# Reproducible timetree inference analysis with PAML: a step-by-step tutorial

 **DISCLAIMER**: This tutorial is based on a phylogenetics tool that I am working on at the moment, which I am still developing and is yet to be published.
 While some of the scripts/tools that you will find here have been validated and used in published research ([Álvarez-Carretero et al., 2022](https://doi.org/10.1038/s41586-021-04341-1)), I am actively implementing new features as part of the current workflow of this pipeline as well as developing new scripts/tools.
 In other words, the code is not stable and I am still validating the new features.
 If you want to use the tools that I have developed as part of this tutorial/pipeline, please first <a href="mailto:sandra.ac93@gmail.com"><b>contact me</b></a>.
 Thank you :)